TTAG reader TheBear writes:

 I have a habit of checking out a number of online news sources on a daily basis.
 I try to stay informed not only of current events, but also of the talking points for various political and social issues.
 So when I saw yet another pro Shannon Watts article, I was not exactly shocked.

 It wasn’t until I read about 700 comments under the article (yes, I actually read that many) that I was mildly surprised.
 It seems that the anti-gun rhetoric has changed.
-Now not only are all gun owners uneducated, redneck, racist wife beaters with small penises who are afraid of the world, we are all BULLYING, RIFLE TOTING uneducated, redneck, racist wife beaters with small penises who are afraid of the world.
+Not only are gun owners uneducated, redneck, racist wife beaters with small penises who are afraid of the world, now we are all BULLYING, RIFLE-TOTING uneducated, redneck, racist wife beaters with small penises who are afraid of the world.

-It’s a good thing because having any kind of solidarity in our fight for our second amendment rights, even if the solidarity itself is a mistake in perception among our opponents is positive.
+It’s a good thing because having any kind of solidarity in our fight for our second amendment rights, even if the solidarity itself is a mistake in perception among our opponents, is positive.
 We have to stick together.
 We can’t have tacticool guys disparaging hunting or FUDDs asking why we need magazines with more than 10 rounds.